OnurKerimoglu/stocks_forecasting_live/README.md

     - backfill_horizon: number of (business) days (backwards from the last available date) monitoring dashboard should be refreshed for
 5. Inspection of results: in Grafana -> Dashboards -> a dashboard named 'Base Monitoring' (sourced from [base_monitoring.json](monitoring/dashboards/base_monitoring.json))  will be available, that should look like:
 <img src="documentation/images/grafana_base_dashboard.png" width=500 />

+## License

+This project is licensed under the MIT License, with a [Commons Clause](https://commonsclause.com/) restriction that prohibits commercial use without a separate license.

+See [LICENSE](./LICENSE) for full details.